sergek1/sergek1/README.md

 - 👋 Hi, I’m Sergek
 - 👀 I’m interested in С++ and Android Mobile Development on Kotlin
-- 🌱 I’m currently learning data structures and algorithms on C++ and write educational applications on kotlin
+- 🌱 I’m currently learning data structures and algorithms on C++ and write educational applications on Kotlin
 - 💞️ I’m looking to collaborate on creation applications on Qt or Android Studio using C++ or Kotlin respectively
 - 📫 How to reach me: telegram @sergeksss, email serg.seden@yandex.ru, instagram sergek.s